-Together their vision is to create an exciting new facility for the enjoyment of the local community which is diverse in wildlife.
-Their ideas for the Park include the creation of a native wild flower meadow interspersed with native trees, the creation of new orchard and native woodland planting.
-Accessibility is important and a mix of hard surfaced (e.g. bound gravel or metalled) and mown paths are proposed; and there will also be areas of natural play.
-A key principle is that the Nature Park should retain an open quality and its design should reflect this.
+The vision for the site is to create an exciting new facility for the enjoyment of the local community which is diverse in wildlife.
+It includes the creation of a native wildflower meadow interspersed with native trees, the creation of new orchard and native woodland planting.
+Accessibility is important and a mix of hard surfaced and mown paths have been installed as well as accessible entrance gates.
+A key principle is that the Nature Park should retain an open quality and its design will continue to reflect this.

-When Mrs Irene Lavinia Rhead died in 1997 she bequeathed the land approximately twenty acres to the charity The Royal Society for the Protection of Birds, (RSPB).
+When Mrs Irene Lavinia Rhead died in 1997 she bequeathed the land, approximately twenty acres, to the charity The Royal Society for the Protection of Birds, (RSPB).
 It was her express wish that the land should be preserved and used for the benefit of wildlife and should not be built upon as stated in her will.
-The land currently forms a green open space separating urban Congleton from the more rural Parish of Somerford.
-Since the land was handed over to the RSPB it has been let out to a local farmer, who has grown winter feed crops.
+The land forms a green open space separating urban Congleton from the more rural Parish of Somerford.
+Since the land was handed over to the RSPB it had been let out to a local farmer who grew winter feed crops.

-In the Cheshire East Council’s emerging Local Plan the land has been marked as suitable for development despite local opposition.
-The RSPB wish to capitalize on its intrinsic value and have put forward the land for development.
-However after much local and national negative publicity the RSPB approached Somerford Parish Council with a view to gifting a significant proportion (appox nine acres) of the land to the Council to form a haven for wildlife by creating a wildflower meadow and community orchard.
+In the Cheshire East Council’s Local Plan the land was marked as suitable for development despite local opposition.
+The RSPB wished to capitalize on its intrinsic value and put forward the land for development.
+However, after much local and national negative publicity the RSPB approached Somerford Parish Council with a view to gifting a significant proportion (approximately nine acres) of the land to the Council to form a haven for wildlife by creating a wildflower meadow and community orchard.

-This generous offer adheres to Mrs Rhead’s wishes and is an excellent opportunity for Somerford Parish Council to create a fantastic communal green open space.
+This generous offer adheres to Mrs Rhead’s wishes and has provided an excellent opportunity for Somerford Parish Council to create a fantastic communal green open space.

 Latest Rhead's Meadow News